saravanareddy/pymodjson/README.md

 ```
 Refer to requirements_dev.txt for the required packages.

-run 'py.test' from project root to run the tests under /tests
+Run 'py.test --cov pymodjson/' from project root to run the tests under /tests and measure coverage.

+Please run `flake8 tests/` and `flake8 pymodjson` for code style compliance
 ```